 Adventures in Promiscuous Pairing: Seeking Beginner’s Mind

-Each paper It highlights the key success and unexpected problems that our team encountered while trying to implement the practices outlined in the paper, specifically around pair churn & team owned tasks, seeking Beginner’s Mind and utilizing the least qualified person to do tasks.
-It also validates the unanticipated side affect Belshee identifies in his paper, introducing new team members and getting them up to speed.
+Each paper It highlights the success and unexpected problems that we encountered while trying to implement the practices outlined in the paper, specifically around pair churn & team owned tasks, seeking Beginner’s Mind and utilizing the least qualified person to do tasks.
+It also validates the unanticipated side effect Belshee identifies in his paper, introducing new team members and getting them up to speed.

 If you are on a Scrum or Agile team, and do software development, I highly suggest you read both papers as they will really help your team achieve excellence.